Communications in the Time of COVID-19

 Creating communications plans has tested the leadership and management skills of these leaders and their teams as they’ve worked to keep people safe, healthy, well-informed, motivated and productive.

 The following are seven lessons learned from their experiences and for communications strategies for moving into the “next normal.”

 Communications executives in manufacturing generally must engage with a multiform set of constituents ranging from government agencies to the news media.
 What has changed during the pandemic is a significant shift toward employee communications.
 One executive told us that 70% of all communications resources are now allocated to employee engagement.
 Any communication to them should make it clear that their wellbeing is the top priority.
 Communications teams should collaborate with the CEO and executive leadership team on detailing the organization’s posture, mindset and principles – with employee health, both physical and mental, at the top of the agenda.
 What is being done to keep frontline workers safe?
 How is the company helping all employees reduce the stress and anxiety that comes with disruption?

-2. Empower Regional and Local Staff
+2. Empower Staff

 Rather than take a command-and-control approach, communications teams should articulate principles from the top of the organization all the way to the front lines.
 All of the executives we spoke with prioritized empowering regional and local staff to execute processes and communications as they see fit.
 Headquarters pandemic task forces and communications teams have developed toolkits and templates that can be used at individual facilities around the world to create everything from manager talking points to posted signs – translated into multiple languages as needed to ensure 100% awareness.

 For example, one company’s response followed the pandemic globally.
 Communications toolkits were created for facilities in China first.
 Lessons learned were applied and toolkits optimized for Europe and the U.S. as the virus took hold in those regions.